 You are more likely to develop dyshidrotic eczema when:

 - You have allergies, such as hay fever

 - Your hands are often in water or moist

 - You work with cement or do other work that exposes your hands to chromium, cobalt, or nickel

 Small fluid-filled blisters called vesicles appear on the fingers, hands, and feet.
 They are most common along the edges of the fingers, toes, palms, and soles.
 These blisters can be very itchy.
 They also cause scaly patches of skin that flake or get red, cracked, and painful.

 Scratching leads to skin changes and skin thickening.
-Large blisters may cause pain.
+Large blisters may cause pain or can get infected.

-Your health care provider may be able to diagnose this condition by looking at your skin.
+Your doctor may be able to diagnose this condition by looking at your skin.